Projects

 Accessibility?
 Think Developmentally and Consult with Experts

-Suppose one wants to run a wilderness conference, but worries that it is exclusionary: How would wheelchair users attend?
+Suppose one wants to run a wilderness conference, but worries that it is exclusionary: How would wheelchair users attend, for example?
 I am not an expert in this, but here are four thoughts:

 I think that if is possible for tall ship sailing, it is possible for philosophy under the stars.
 (I have a background in tall ship sailing.
 I never sailed that ship, but I toured it during voyages with a sister charity.)
 These innovations need people to try it, whilst learning from disability groups.